Next time offered: Winter 2019

 “If it can’t be reduced, reused, repaired, rebuilt, refurbished, refinished, resold, recycled or composted, then it should be restricted, redesigned or removed from production” Pete Seeger

 The very reason I decided to develop this course has its roots in my personal life.
 Over the last few years I have become very much aware of the huge “waste” problems we, humans, created with our linear (one-way) economy model in which resources are extracted, transformed, used and disposed of.
 I came to realize that waste is energy and material in an undesirable form.
 Why did we let valuable resources end up in the waste bin?
 Aren’t all objects we like and depend on made of the same chemical elements we find in our waste?
 Why don’t we impose on ourselves, engineers, the hard constraint to close the material and energy loops at the design phase?
 I have become passionate about these questions.
 My personal learning journey is marked by encounters with passionate but realistic and pragmatic individuals who share the same passion and curiosity.
-I now know something about and understand the importance of collaborative consumption, life cycle analysis, social acceptance, circular economy and engineering, and a panoply of other emerging concepts we are now immersed in.
+I now know something about and understand the importance of collaborative consumption, life cycle analysis, sustainability, social innovation, circular economy and engineering, and a panoply of other emerging concepts we are now immersed in.
 As an educator, I see this course as an eye-opener that I hope will convince the “doers” (engineers) to think sustainably from the design room to the product’s first end-of-life.

 Link to McGill calendar description